Skip to main content

 • server_id: Set to an integer greater than 0, this value must be unique per server and replication client.

-• log_bin: The base name of the Binlog file.
+• log_bin: The base name of the Binlog sequence file.

-• expire_logs_days: The number of days to keep the binary log file, automatically deleted when it expires.
+• expire_logs_days: The number of days to retain binary log files, automatically deleting them upon expiration.

 • binlog_format: Set to row.